bisqq/Vulkan-Tutorial/README.md

 # Vulkron

-I learned the graphics API, Vulkan, through the [Vulkan tutorial](https://vulkan-tutorial.com/) and some experimentation on my own, as well as by splitting each section into specific files.
-By doing so I learned how each part of vulkan operate with each other.
+I learned the graphics API, Vulkan, through the [Vulkan tutorial](https://vulkan-tutorial.com/) and some experimentation on my own.

+The difficult part about about this project was abstracting/creating a wrapper for it.
+It was hard to know what needs to be wrapped/abstracted, but I for sure did not want to keep everything in a file or two.
+My goal for this project is to make it easier for others work with a lower level graphics API.
+I defninitly will come back and rework the design.

+For now I created a main header file, `Vulkron.h`, containing the main method declarations and fields for Vulkan to operate.
+I also seperated the `Vertex` and `index` buffers into it's own file for ease of use when adding data to the buffer.
+From there I created `.cpp` files for each section of vulkan to keep it a bit more organized.
+I also included a debugging methods to better understand the underlying initialization from Vulkan, it allows the user to see what Vulkan calls and retrieves from your local computer.

+Overall I learned how each part of vulkan operate with each other.
 At the end I managed to get a 3d model to work with textures in the renderer

 https://user-images.githubusercontent.com/29154540/153740810-4321d1fb-f986-4dde-98db-46fe3bd47d03.mp4